arqo123/speedgoose/README.md

 <!-- CONTRIBUTING -->
 ## :ticket: Contributing
 Want to contribute?
 Great!
-Open new issue or pull request with the solution for given bug/feature.
-Any ideas for extending this library are more then wellcome.
+Open a new issue or pull request with the solution for a given bug/feature.
+Any ideas for extending this library are more than welcome.
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Known bugs -->